SalK91/convex_optimization/docs/convex/19_optimizationalgo.md

 ## 12.5 Conjugate Gradient Method — Efficient Optimization for Quadratic Objectives

-Gradient descent can be slow when the objective’s level sets are highly elongated —
-a symptom of ill-conditioning in the Hessian.
+Gradient descent can be slow when the objective’s level sets are highly elongated, a symptom of ill-conditioning in the Hessian.
 For quadratic functions of the form

 $$
 f(x) = \tfrac{1}{2} x^\top A x - b^\top x, \quad A \succ 0,